$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Mutually Singular POVMs

 We use the familiar notion of direct sum in the next theorem and in subsequent results.
 The {\em direct sum} of a collection $\{\mu_i:\ox\to\B(\h_i)\}_{i\in I}$ of POVMs is the map $\oplus_i\mu_i:\ox\to \B(\oplus_i\h_i)$ defined by

 It is immediate that $\oplus_i\mu_i$ is a POVM.
 Further it is normalized if and only if each $\mu_i$ is normalized.
-Also $\oplus\mu_i$ is a spectral measure if and only if each $\mu_i$ is a spectral measure.
-Similar to an equivalent criterion for disjointness of representation (Proposition 2.1.4, \cite{Arveson2}), we have the following result for spectral measures.
-This also shows that the notion of singularity and disjointness are same.
+Also $\oplus_i\mu_i$ is a spectral measure if and only if each $\mu_i$ is a spectral measure.
+Similar to an equivalent criterion for disjointness of representations (Proposition 2.1.4, \cite{Arveson2}), we have the following result for spectral measures.
+This also shows that the notions of singularity and disjointness are same.